Fair Processing Notice

 If you have received treatment within the NHS, the local Commissioning Group may require access to your personal information to determine which Clinical Commissioning Group (CCG) is responsible for payment for the treatment or procedures you have received.
 Information such as your name, address, date of treatment and associated treatment code may be passed onto the CCG to enable them to process the bill.
 These details are held in a secure environment and kept confidential.

 The Data Protection Act and General Data Protection Regulations allows you to find out what information is held about you including information held within your medical records, either in electronic or physical format.
 This is known as the “right of subject access”.
 If you would like to have access to all or part of your records, you can make a request in writing to the organisation that you believe holds your information.
 This can be your GP, or a provider that is or has delivered your treatment and care.
 You should however be aware that some details within your health records may be exempt from disclosure, however this will in the interests of your wellbeing or to protect the identity of a third party.
 If you would like access to your GP record please submit your request in writing to:

 Offens Drive Staplehurst

 In the event that your feel your GP Practice has not complied with the current data protection legislation, either in responding to your request or in our general processing of your personal information, you should raise your concerns in the first instance in writing for the attention of the Practice Manager at:

 Staplehurst Health Centre

 If you remain dissatisfied with our response you can contact the Information Commissioner’s Office (ICO) at Wycliffe House, Water Lane, Wimslow, Cheshire SK9 5AF.

-In the alternative, you can contact the ICO enquiry line: 01625 545700 or submit a online at www.ico.gov.uk
+In the alternative, you can contact the ICO enquiry line: 01625 545700 or submit online via this link

 We are required by law to provide you with the following information about how we handle your information.